jluciove/Reaction-Network-Analysis/README.md

 # Reaction Network Analysis

 Python code developed to analyze results from a legacy kinetic modeling tool.
-The code parses information from a reaction network and property files to perform analysis.
+The code parses information from a reaction network and property files.
+The goal of the analysis is to understand where molecular flow is moving during kinetic parameter estimation.

+Analysis:
+ - Stoichmetric Matrix
+ - Species
+ - Double counted Bulk Property - when converting molecular information to bulk properties, are we double counting molecules?
+ - Convert molecular-level model to lumped model

 Important Files:
   * reaction_network_analysis.py - Main file